agilles1/private-studio-app/NOTES.md

 TO DO:
     -Teacher
-        -create/edit/delete new user function
+        X create/edit/delete new user function
-        -student assignment view
+        X student assignment view
-        -create/edit/delete new assignment
+        X create/edit/delete new assignment
-        -add if_logged_in? authentication
+        X add if_logged_in? authentication
-        -add student to "roster" (Prints a list of Students without teacher_id) -do not create if already exhists?
+        -add student to "roster" (Prints a list of Students without teacher_id) X do not create if already exhists?

     -Student
         -CRUD account functions